Mechanist0/budget_tracker/README.md

 ---

 ### TODO
+- [ ] Fix Fall-Back Time issue affecting 09-Nov to 08-Mar
+- [ ] Make Edit Time Period readable
+- [ ] When looking at year, should be able to see all payments through the entire year
+- [ ] When looking at month, should be able to see all payments through the entire month
 - [ ] Encrypt database using Post-Quantum Cryptography
 - [ ] Implement test suite

 - [ ] Fix graph page
+  - [ ] Set a time period for graph to show

 ---